From good to great: Top traits of outstanding teachers

 When students feel comfortable in the classroom, they are able to learn and grow, so it’s very important to create a safe environment for all of your students.
 What’s the best way to make students feel safe?

-First, respect your students and encourage them.
-Take the time to listen to what they have to say, and they’ll be more likely to speak up and participate in class.
+- First, respect your students and encourage them.
+Listen to what they have to say, and they’ll be more likely to speak up and participate in class.

 But what happens when you have a student who is disruptive?
 It’s inevitable that a student will occasionally test the boundaries, but they need to know that being respectful of others is a non-negotiable rule in your classroom.
 Don’t call them out in class in front of everyone.
 That could make the situation worse.
 Instead, help students stay on track by talking to them one-on-one and being clear about the rules.